-A reconsideration claim is a claim that was previously denied with no payment made to the VR, and is an appeal of SSA's original decision.
+A reconsideration claim is a claim that was previously denied with no payment made to the VR and is an appeal of SSA's original decision.
 It is for the same period of VR services as the original claim.
-Reconsiderations must state the reason for reconsideration and may only be resubmitted for a reconsideration request up to three times for that period of VR services.
+Reconsiderations must state the reason for reconsideration.
+SSA will only accept or address one reconsideration request per claim if the denial is due to earnings.
+For all other denials, you may contact the VR helpdesk.
 Note: Adjustments will also be given to VR's who disagree with payment amount upon request with an explanation of why the original payment amount was incorrect.